 This guide includes the following information:

 Did you know that an email address is often used as a contact point?
 Email accounts come with your Website subscription!
 Check out the available web hosting solutions from InMotion Hosting!

 - Click the Email Accounts icon in the Email section.

 - You will then see the Email Accounts page.
 If any accounts already exist then they will be listed here.
 Click on the button labeled Create.

 - The next option is for setting the password for the email account.
-You can set the password here or you can obtain an alternative email address to that will send a link to the email account user so that they can set their own password.
-The password option also has a Generate option that allows you to randomly generate a secure password.
+You can choose to Set password now or Send login link to alternate email address to send an email for them to set their own password.
+There is also a Generate option that allows you to randomly generate a secure password.

-- The next option to set is the Storage Space.
-By default the value is set to 250 MB.
+- Set the Storage Space.
+By default, the value is set to 250 MB.
 This space is the amount of space that the email account can occupy on the server.
 You can set this to a particular number or you can click on Unlimited.

 - After you set the storage space for the email account, you will see an option named Automatically Create Folders for Plus Addressing.
 This option allows for folders to be created automatically if they are using Plus Addressing.
 You can also set it to not create folders.

 - You can also opt to send a welcome email that instructs your user on how to setup a mail client.
 By default, this option is checked.
 If you don’t want to send the email, then simply uncheck the box.